The market operator for the water retail market in England.

 We welcome diversity of opinion as a source of strength and are consultative in our approach.
 We understand the needs and views of others, recognising they may legitimately see things differently to us.

 We are open, honest and accountable, communicating clearly and succinctly.
 We are clear about our intentions and the reasons behind our decisions.
 We cut through complexity to make things intuitive, clear and simple.

 We use our knowledge to help shape both the market and the views of stakeholders in the best interest of the market.
 We take decisions, engage with issues and track progress.

-Southampton is one of the most vibrant and fastest-growing economies in the UK.
-It is attracting more businesses and start-ups than ever before.
+Named as one of the most vibrant and fastest-growing economies in the UK, Southampton is attracting more businesses and start-ups than ever before.
 The ‘Master Plan’, launched by Southampton City Council in 2012, is projected to bring 24,000 jobs to the city by 2030 through a new business quarter and a £175 million redevelopment of the cultural quarter and waterfront area.

 We are excited to be a part of this growing business environment and want to attract and invest in high-quality, highly-skilled people, allowing them to fulfil their potential and support in driving the market forward.

 We are committed to investing in the future of our organisation and our people, for the benefit of the market and its customers.

 To find out more about working for MOSL and to take a look at our current vacancies, visit our dedicated Careers Page.